 On this day, celebrations include worshiping Goddess Kali.
 It is said to be the birthday of Goddess Kali.
 Big events are organized on this day and huge idols of Goddess Kali are set up in big grounds.
 Innumerable devotees gather at one place and offer prayers to the Goddess.

-Hopefully, this article on Narak Chaturdashi 2016 has given much of knowledge all about the day of Kali Chaudas.
-Observe the fast of Narak Chaturdashi in 2016 to please the Goddess of wealth.
+Hopefully, this article on Narak Chaturdashi has given much of knowledge all about the day of Kali Chaudas.
+Observe the fast of Narak Chaturdashi to please the Goddess of wealth.

-Along with this, light up your hearts by the light of knowledge on this Naraka Chaturdashi in 2016.
+Along with this, light up your hearts by the light of knowledge on this Narak Chaturdashi.

-Narak Chaturdashi in 2016 will again bring the same time of festivity and fun, when you can meet your close ones and enjoy to the fullest.
-Enjoy the festival of Chhoti Diwali in 2016 with lots of zeal and fervor.
+This year, Narak Chaturdashi will again bring the same time of festivity and fun, when you can meet your close ones and enjoy to the fullest.
+Enjoy the festival of Chhoti Diwali with lots of zeal and fervor.